-The HIV program generates and reviews newly diagnosed and established patient HIV treatment cascade data at least annually as delineated in HIV Organizational Treatment Cascades Annual Review Guidance.
-The program develops, measures, and revises process changes aimed at diminishing gaps identified by the cascades in linkage, engagement, treatment, and viral suppression outcomes to improve patient health and contribute to statewide goals aligned with the Governor’s ETE Initiative.
-The program reviews cascade-related quality improvement activities, at a minimum, on a quarterly basis.
+The HIV program generates, and reviews newly diagnosed and established patient treatment cascade data at least annually.
+Programs are expected to develop, measure, and revise process changes aimed at diminishing gaps in linkage, engagement, treatment, and viral suppression outcomes to improve patient health and contribute to statewide goals aligned with the Governor’s EtE Initiative, as well as the AIDS Institute goal to sustain gains and continuously improve care for people living with HIV.

 Data Analysis and Follow-up

 Performance data results are reviewed during quality management committee meetings to guide improvement activities.
 Data are disaggregated by key patient characteristics to identify potential disparities in HIV care and services, including, at a minimum, age, gender, exposure category, and race/ethnicity.
 An action plan to address performance gaps includes a description of implementation steps, specific responsibilities, and a timeframe for completion of activities.
 Performance data results are shared with staff, consumers, and key stakeholders.